 The City of Mossyrock formally incorporated in 1948 and has grown at a relatively slow, steady rate of 0.9% over the past 55 years.
 Mossyrock's population has consistently remained around 0.8% of Lewis County's total population in every US Census since 1950.
-An estimated 0.7% growth from 2018 - 2023 is anticipated for the City of Mossyrock.
+An estimated 0.7% growth from 2018-2023 is anticipated for the City of Mossyrock.
 The 2010 Census reported a total population of 759.

 The City of Mossyrock was formally incorporated in 1948 and has grown at a relatively slow, steady rate of 0.9% over the past 55 years.
-An estimated 0.05% growth from 2020-2040 is anticipated for the City of Mossyrock.
-This estimated growth was projected using the growth experienced between 2010-2020.
+Assuming that this trend holds, an estimated 0.9% growth from 2020-2040 is anticipated for the City of Mossyrock.
 The projected growth may vary due to a number of underlying factors.
 These factors range from the economic recession of 2008, the resulting economic rebound, the increase in telecommuting, and the general migratory trends in recent years.